Imagine rafting on the pristine Magpie River

 Q. Will we eat well?

 A. Meals are plentiful, delicious, wholesome, and freshly prepared.
 Snacks are always available.
 Our guides love to cook and it shows.
-Please see the Trip Description for more on our great meals.Close
+We do our best to source all our ingredients, from beef to broccoli, from Quebec farms.
+Please see the Trip Description for more on our great meals and your options.Close

 "A perfect trip.
 Everything was well planned, well managed, and very professional.
 I loved trying kayaking, learning which little berries we could eat, and how to fly fish.
 Thank you again for everything and for the opportunity to live out such an incredible experience."